OpenPecha/nlp-dataset/README.md

   - can be as short as "isn't it?"
   - can be many sentences long.
 - 3 A sentence ཚིག་སྒྲུབ།
-  - contains a complete idea, describes one action and contains everything needed to understand how the action happened.
+  - expresses a complete idea, like an action, and contains all the elements needed to understand that idea.
+  - the speaker is satisfied of having expressed it. the listener has the complete idea expressed by the speaker and does not need to ask questions like "but who did it?", "where did he come?", etc.
   - ends when the speaker makes a pause of 1 second or less.
   - Is usually structured around the subject, object and verb + additional details about the action.
   - ex: